 When you’re investing in an inground pool, it pays to do your research first.
-But there’s one thing a lot of homeowners forget to ask about – the warranty.
-When you get car repairs done, buy a major appliance, or have a roof fixed, the first thing you might ask is how long the car or home warranty lasts.
+But there’s one thing many homeowners forget to ask about – the warranty.
+When you get car repairs done, buy a major appliance, or have a roof fixed, you might ask how long the car or home warranty lasts.
 So why not when you get a pool?

 Types of Inground Pool Warranties

-By the time you’re ready to take that first dip in your brand new pool, you should have several warranties in place.
+By the time you’re ready to take that first dip in your brand-new pool, you should have several warranties in place.
 One comes from the pool manufacturer.
 That covers the swimming pool itself.
-Another is from the pool builder, guaranteeing that the work they do gets done well.
+Another is from the pool builder, guaranteeing their work gets done well.

-Finally, you should know about the warranty for your pool’s equipment.
-That includes all of the valves, filters, and pumps that are crucial parts of your pool and make it functional.
+Finally, you should know about the warranty for your pool equipment.
+That includes all the valves, filters, and pumps that are crucial parts of your pool and make it functional.
 Mechanical parts experience the most wear and tear of any part of your pool.

 So, when you’re calling or clicking around for information, find out about:

 - The equipment warranty